-Add an array of embellishments – paint, local maps, feathers, fleece, wax, glass and whatever personal bits you may bring in to collage with.
-Sign up with a friend or do it as a family.
+Add embellishments – paint, local maps, feathers, fleece, wax, glass and whatever personal bits you may bring in .
+Sign up with a friend or a family.
+All materials included .

 $30 for one, $55 for 2 – plus we offer a $10 member discount

 This workshop repeats every month on the first Wednesday 4-6 PM.
 Click here to check out the calendar.

 This workshop for all levels is an introduction to sculpting the figure in clay.
 From a live model, we will investigate the anatomical structure and identify the basic structure of the human figure.we will observe the model collecting information about movement and flow, volume, composition and personal interpretation.
 Next, we will draw the model from various angles.
 In the third stage, we will begin working with clay to develop the sculpture.
 Saturday, August 19 – 6:00 – 9:00 PM